mattebalocco/Cloud-Platform-Final-Assignment/README.md

 # Cloud Platforms - Final Assignment (G2)

-Here you find the two codes that were used for the project:
+This repository contains the code used for the final assignment.

+## Project Overview

+The Project overview can be found in the final presentation.

+## Contents

-Part 1: Jupyter Notebook in Sagemaker to preprocess the data Part 2: Jupyter Notebook to call and test the model on your local device
+- `data_preprocessing.ipynb`: Jupyter Notebook for preprocessing the data in AWS SageMaker.
+- `model_testing.ipynb`: Jupyter Notebook for testing the model on a local device.

-All other steps of the Assignment were created in AWS directly.